CoderDojoTC/micropython/docs/01-intro.md

-# Introduction to MicroPython
-Welcome to the CoderDojo course on MicroPython.
+# Welcome to the CoderDojo course on MicroPython

 This course is about [MicroPython](https://en.wikipedia.org/wiki/MicroPython), a variation of the popular [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) programming language that is used to program [microcontrollers](https://en.wikipedia.org/wiki/Microcontroller).